 Atsko Silicone Water-Guard

-The Atsko Silicone Water-Guard is a great product that protects your tent from downpours as well as keeping it safe from the sun.
+The Atsko Water-Guard silicon waterproofing spray is a great product that protects your tent from downpours as well as keeping it safe from the sun.
 Yes, this is one of the only products on our list that offers sun protection as well as shielding you from the elements.
-It is water-based, so it’s environmentally-friendly, and it keeps your tent completely protected but also breathable.
+It is water-based, so it’s environmentally-friendly, and it keeps the fabric completely protected but also breathable.
 You can enjoy your tent just a few minutes after applying this product.

 - This protects from sun and rain.